 Mr. Jackson is married to Michelle and they have two children, Paige and Colin.

 MS. JANICE BUFFLER

-Ms. Buffler also supports DoD Regional Councils located across the United States.
+Ms. Buffler supports DoD Regional Councils located across the United States.
 Prior to joining the OSBP, Ms. Buffler was at the Pentagon Renovation Program (PenRen) where she was responsible for establishing the PenRen Small Business Office and developing its small business program.
 Functioning as the PenRen Small Business Program Director, she established a subcontracting program, which included the development and implementation of a data system and evaluation program to assess prime contractor and subcontractor performance on PenRen contracts for award-fee purposes.
-She was a Contracts Manager with DMJM/HTB under a construction management support contract for the Department of Labor’s Job Corps Centers.

-Mr. Bujewski came to the DoD from NASA where he was Chief, Industrial Base and Supply Chain Management for human exploration at NASA.
-There he provided supply chain management leadership, policy direction, and coordination to all NASA human space flight programs.
-While at NASA Mr. Bujewski also was the human space flight International Partnership Lead coordinating partnerships with space agencies around the world.
+Mr. Bujewski came to the DoD from NASA where he was Chief, Industrial Base and Supply Chain Management for human exploration.
+At NASA, he provided supply chain management leadership, policy direction and coordination to all NASA human space flight programs.
+He was also the human space flight International Partnership Lead coordinating partnerships with space agencies around the world.

-Before coming to government, Mr. Bujewski worked at The Aerospace Corporation where he was a senior industrial policy advisor on staff to the Under Secretary of the Air Force.
-In this capacity, he led several efforts that culminated in the landmark Congressional reform of export controls.
-He also co-founded the Space Suppliers Council an industry forum that provides input on supply chain issues to senior government leaders.
+Mr. Bujewski previously worked at The Aerospace Corporation where he was a senior industrial policy advisor on staff to the Under Secretary of the Air Force.
+In this capacity, he led several efforts that culminated in a landmark congressional reform of export controls.
+He also co-founded the Space Suppliers Council, an industry forum that provides input on supply chain issues to senior government leaders.

 MS. KASEY DIAZ